.NET 4 Baby Steps: Part XII - Numbers

 Complex

-A complex number is a number that comprises a real number part and an imaginary number part.
-A complex number z is usually written in the form z = x + yi, where x and y are real numbers, and i is the imaginary unit that has the property i2 = -1.
+A complex number is a number consisting of a real part and an imaginary part.
+Typically written as z = x + yi, where x and y are real numbers, and i is the imaginary unit satisfying i² = −1.

-// Create a complex number by calling its class constructor.
+// Create a complex number using its constructor.

 Complex c1 = new Complex(12, 6);